lauranonato/lauranonato/README.md

 **Hello there** 👋🍵

 I’m Laura and this is my Github profile!
-Here I store what I have been learning about data analytics and I'm always trying to keep it well updated.
+Here I store what I have been learning about data analytics and I'm always trying to keep it well updated. 😄💻

-I’m interested in Data Analytics Engineering, because i love using technical skills to provide business insights and decisions.😄💻

 🌱 I’m currently learning Python.